Deopham

-Deopham is a village and civil parish in the English county of Norfolk.

-Deopham is located 3.9 mi west of Wymondham and 12 mi south-west of Norwich.
+Deopham is a village and civil parish in the South Norfolk district of Norfolk, England.
+The village lies 3.9 mi west of Wymondham and 12 mi south-west of Norwich.
+The parish, which includes Hackford village, Deopham Green hamlet and part of Deopham Stalland hamlet, had a population of 542 at the 2021 census.

 History

 Deopham's name is of Anglo-Saxon origin and derives from the Old English for a homestead close to a deep body of water, likely the nearby Sea Mere.

 In the Domesday Book, Deopham is listed as a settlement of 75 households in the hundred of Forehoe.
 In 1086, the village was divided between the estates of William de Warenne and Ralph de Beaufour.

 In 1830, a windmill was built in Deopham which burnt down in the 1920s.

 RAF Deopham Green opened in 1943 for use by the United States Army Air Forces during the Second World War.
-The base was originally home to rear echelon units until it was handed over to the 452nd Operations Group of the Eighth Air Force flying B-17 Flying Fortresses against strategic targets in Continental Europe.
-In October 1945, the base reverted to the Royal Air Force which closed the base in 1948 and allowed it to revert to agricultural use.
+The base was at first home to rear echelon units, until it was handed over to the 452nd Operations Group of the Eighth Air Force flying B-17 Flying Fortresses against strategic targets in Continental Europe.
+In October 1945, the site reverted to the Royal Air Force which closed the airfield in 1948 and allowed it to revert to agricultural use.

+Hackford

+Hakeford was recorded as a small settlement of six households in the 1086 Domesday Book.
+The small village of Hakeford lies about 1.5 mi north-east of Deopham, and the surrounding area was a separate civil parish until 1935, when it was merged into Deopham.